nogibjj/Haochong-week7-rust/README.md

 ```

 ## Check format and test errors
-1. Format code with Python black by using `make format`
+1. Format code  by using `make format`

-2. Lint code with Ruff by using `make lint`.
+2. Lint code  by using `make lint`.

 3. Test code by using `make test`